State legislature poised to become more conservative after election

 TOPEKA, Kan.
-(KSNT) – Results from local races in Kansas could signal the state legislature is shifting more conservative.
+(KSNW) – Results from local races in Kansas could signal the state legislature is shifting more conservative.

 Many moderate Republicans lost in the August primary to more conservative Republicans that went on to win on Tuesday night.